 Firstly, there is at least a specification for hi-res earphones.
-In order to carry the Hi-Res Audio logo on their packaging, headphones need to produce a bandwidth of at least 40kHz.
+In order to carry the Hi-Res Audio logo on their packaging, headphones need to produce an upper frequency of at least 40kHz.

 Ask the manufacturers and they will tell you that headphones without the logo may experience a frequency roll-off when your music pushes the outer limits of the 20Hz-20kHz range.
 They either don’t reproduce extreme frequencies particularly well, or they can’t handle them at all.